WeVideo

 WeVideo is an online, cloud-based video editing platform that works in web browsers and on mobile devices (Android and iOS).
 The company was originally founded in 2011 in Europe, their main headquarters is in Mountain View, California with a team based in Romania.

 History

 WeVideo Inc. was founded under the name of Creaza, Inc., an online creative toolbox used by children throughout Europe.
 WeVideo publicly launched its services in September 2011, changing its name to avoid any confusion with Creaza Education.

 Services

 WeVideo offers subscription-based services for video editing to both commercial and educational markets.
+They offer a free option as well as a paid one for $4.99 per month.